7 Steps You Should Follow to Make Your Manhattan Kitchen Feel Brand New

 Adding good quality trim, such as baseboards, crown molding, or door and window casings can make any home look instantly more expensive and luxurious.
 Baseboards serve as a visual foundation for the room.
 Crown molding will help draw the eye up to the ceiling.
-Door and windows casings frame the entryways and create visual interest.
+Door and window casings frame the entryways and create visual interest.

-#3: Indulge on Appliances
+#3: Indulge in Appliances

 Appliances with a sleek and luxurious appearance can instantly elevate any kitchen space.
-The good news is, you can find them at almost any price point.
+The good news is, that you can find them at almost any price point.

 If your home is in the high price range, it’s good to maintain the same quality throughout.
 However, it’s not necessarily true for low-to mid-range homes.
 Splurging on new appliances won’t necessarily put lesser-quality appliances in the shade.
-You can accomplish a high end look without the price by combining a professional stainless steel range with a lower-priced stainless steel refrigerator.
+You can accomplish a high-end look without the price by combining a professional stainless steel range with a lower-priced stainless steel refrigerator.

 The simplest appliances you can replace are the refrigerator, range and dishwasher.
 However, before you purchase any new appliances you should take measurements of your existing cabinets or your existing countertop depth to be sure your new appliances will fit perfectly in your current space.